-Iain Foulkes, our executive director of research and innovation at Cancer Research UK.
+Iain Foulkes is our executive director of research and innovation.

 No-one today would disagree with the Nobel scientist Peter Medawar when he described viruses as “bad news wrapped in a protein coat”.
 The COVID-19 virus is very bad news indeed, albeit wrapped in a lipid coat.

 Despite being 450 times smaller than the width of a human hair, it’s done a pretty good job of crippling the entire world, our economy, and our way of life.